KST-GCN: A Knowledge-Driven Spatial-Temporal Graph Convolutional Network for Traffic Forecasting: Methods

-To obtain information about the relationship between road sections and attribute knowledge and the correlation between the attributes, and to model the spatial dependence of traffic flows based on this information, we design KS-Cell, which combines KR-EAR and a graph convolutional network.
-The structure of KS-Cell is shown in Figure \ref{fig4}.
+To perceive the knowledge of external factors as well as the correlations between the factors, and to model the spatial-temporal dependence of traffic flows based on the derived knowledge, we design the Knowledge Fusion Cell (KF-Cell), which introduces external knowledge into the backbone spatial-temporal graph convolutional networks.
+The KF-Cell is adaptable to the traffic forecasting models based on Graph Neural Networks and Recurrent Neural Networks without loss of generality.
+The details of the KF-Cell are shown in Figure \ref{fig4}.

-The inputs to KS-Cell are traffic features $X_t$, geographic knowledge graph KG and road network $A$ at time $t$.
-The outputs are traffic state $X_t^{'}$ at time $t$.
-Due to the diversity of external factors, we divided the external factors into two categories: the static factors and the dynamic factors. $e_s$ and $e_d$ in Figure \ref{fig4} denote the node representation vectors of the static and dynamic external factors, respectively, after applying KR-EAR. $W$ and $b$ are the weight and bias parameters, respectively.
+The inputs to KF-Cell are knowledge embeddings $X_E$, and road section features $X_t$ observed at time $t$.
+The output is the updated road section features fused with external knowledge at time $t$, which we denoted as $X_t'$.
+Due to the diversity of external factors, we divided the external factors into two categories: the static factors and the dynamic factors. $e_s$ and $e_d$ in Figure \ref{fig4} and Equation \ref{KF} denote the road section embeddings with regards to the static and dynamic external factors, respectively, after applying KR-EAR. $w_d$, $w_s$ are linear transformations, $b_d$, $b_s$ are bias constants, and $[\cdot ]$ is the concatenation.

-To model the spatial dependence of a traffic flow based on knowledge representation, we use the node features which that fuse knowledge representations and the adjacency matrix $A$ as the input of the GCN.
-Compared to the CNN, the GCN is more suitable for non-Euclidean structured data such as traffic networks.
-It is based on the idea that each node in the network is influenced by its own and its adjacent neighboring nodes.
-The GCN uses graph spectral theory to capture the topological relations and features in the network and obtain the representation vector of each node:
+To model the spatial dependence of a traffic flow based on knowledge representation, we use the updated road section features $X_t'$ and the adjacency matrix $A$ as the input of the GCN.
+We prefer GCN because it is more suitable for non-Euclidean structured data such as traffic networks than CNN.
+Furthermore, it is based on the idea that each road section in the network is influenced by its own and its upstream and downstream road sections.
+The GCN uses graph spectral theory to capture the topological relations and features of the traffic network and obtain the representation vector of each road section:

-where $\sigma(*)$ is an activation function, $A$ is the adjacency matrix, $X$ is the feature matrix, $\tilde{A}$ is the adjacency matrix with self-connections, $\tilde{D}$ is the degree matrix of $\tilde{A}$, ${W}_{l}$ is the weight matrix of the $l-th$ convolution layer, and $y_{l}^{'}$ is the output of the nonlinear combination of node features of the $l-th$ layer.
-In the first layer, $y_{l}^{'}$ has an initial value of feature matrix $X$.
+where $\sigma(*)$ is an activation function, $A$ is the adjacency matrix, $\tilde{A}$ is the adjacency matrix with self-connections, $\tilde{D}$ is the degree matrix of $\tilde{A}$, ${W}_{l}$ is the weight matrix of the $l-th$ convolution layer, and $y_l'$ is the output of the nonlinear combination of node features of the $l-th$ layer.
+In the first layer, $y_l'$ has an initial value of updated feature matrix $X_t'$.